 Prescription Dysport® can temporarily improve the look of your moderate to severe frown lines without changing the look of your whole face.
 The untreated facial muscles still work normally, allowing you to freely show facial expressions.

 What Is Dysport®?

 This injectable treatment for wrinkles is made from the same neurotoxin (botulinum toxin type A) as Botox®.
 Dysport® is similar to Botox®, although some research suggests that Dysport® may be faster-acting and longer-lasting.
 It also spreads farther from the injection site, thus allowing a broader area of small wrinkles (such as the “crow’s feet” lines that splay out from the corners of the eyes) to be treated with fewer injections.
 This latter feature has a disadvantage, however.
 Unless skillfully applied, Dysport® may spread to muscles that you don’t want relaxed, such as those in the upper eyelids.
-That’s why it’s essential that you receive these treatments from an experienced physician, such as Dr. Johnston.
+That’s why it’s essential that you receive these treatments from experienced physicians, such as Dr. Sosa and Dr. Johnston.

 How Does Dysport® Work?

 Whenever your face makes a movement—you smile, squint or frown for instance—your facial muscles contract and the skin over those muscles creases.
 These are called dynamic wrinkles because they disappear when the facial movements stop.
 As you age and your skin loses its elasticity, those creases deepen into static lines and wrinkles.
 Dysport® is injected directly into the muscles that cause facial wrinkles, temporarily immobilizing them.
 It specifically targets the glabullar muscles – the ones that form creases on your forehead when you frown.